MicrosoftDocs/dynamics365smb-docs/business-central/admin-upgrade-sales-to-cds.md

 2. Open the **Common Data Service Connection Setup** page, and choose the **Enable** toggle to turn on the connection.

    After you enable the CDS connection, the Business Central CDS Base Integration Solution is deployed to Common Data Service.
-3. Uninstall Microsoft Dynamics 365 Business Central Integration solution from you Dynamics 365 Sales following [Uninstall or delete a solution topic](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/uninstall-delete-solution)
+3. Uninstall the Microsoft Dynamics 365 Business Central Integration solution from your Dynamics 365 Sales following [Uninstall or delete a solution topic](/powerapps/developer/common-data-service/uninstall-delete-solution)

 4. On the Microsoft Dynamics 365 Connection Setup page, choose the Enable toggle to turn on the connection to [!INCLUDE[crm_md](includes/crm_md.md)].